6 Teledermatology Companies to Choose From Based on Your Needs

 A store-and-forward telehealth solution allows patients to answer a clinical questionnaire and send high-quality photos of their skin conditions to their dermatologist.

 Providers can give patients a diagnosis and treatment plan without the patients having to go into the clinic because all the information providers need is available on the platform.

 Furthermore, most private insurance companies in the U.S. now allow providers who use telehealth to get reimbursed at a rate comparable to face-to-face consultations.

-Below you can see a list of the 6 teledermatology companies that offer digital health solutions for dermatology.
+Below you can see a list of 6 top dermatology telemedicine companies.

 Our list begins with Miiskin PRO.
 Please note that Miiskin can not speak for or against the other vendors we mention.

 Miiskin PRO is a HIPAA-compliant store-and-forward teledermatology solution that facilitates the workflows and necessary information-sharing (including photos of their skin condition) between patients and providers.